alainrk/nrk/README.md

-# nrk Programming Language
+# NRK Programming Language

-A bytecode interpreter implementation inspired by Bob Nystrom's ["Crafting Interpreters"](https://craftinginterpreters.com/).

-## Overview

-`nrk` is a small programming language with a bytecode virtual machine written in C. This project follows the implementation described in the book "Crafting Interpreters", with some custom modifications and enhancements.
+**nrk** (`/ˈanɑːrki/`) is a small programming language with a bytecode interpreter implementation written entirely in C99.
+The language is inspired by Bob Nystrom's ["Crafting Interpreters"](https://craftinginterpreters.com/) with modifications and enhancements.

 ## Features